GrungeElFz/Astro_Personal.Site/src/content/blog/post4.md

   referrerpolicy="strict-origin-when-cross-origin"
   allowfullscreen></iframe>

-> Alex Heath with Mark Zuckerberg's discussions on Meta’s new Orion AR glasses, the company’s partnership with Ray-Ban for more smartglasses products, and much more.
+> Alex Heath delves deeper into Meta’s vision for AR glasses with Mark Zuckerberg, exploring topics such as the company's partnership with Ray-Ban and the challenges of developing consumer-ready AR devices.